RAdev-py/Raahat-s-Macropad/README.md

 Welcome to the repository for my custom Macropad!
 It features 9 mechanical keys, a rotary encoder for volume/scrolling control, and an OLED screen.

+Note: I used AI to help me whenever I got stuck with onshape cadding and I also used it to help me write up the firmware.

 The firmware is powered by KMK.

 ## Project Gallery